Pyprohly/reddit-api-doc-notes/docs/api-reference/account.rst

    "400","* `account_id` nor `name` was specified.

+   * The username or user ID given doesn't exist.

-   * You tried to block yourself.
+   * You tried to block yourself.","

-   * The user or account ID doesn't exist."," ``{""message"": ""Bad Request"", ""error"": 400}`` "
+   ``{""message"": ""Bad Request"", ""error"": 400}`` "